 I worked at the Globe and Mail and the London Free Press for a summer each, and then moved to Edmonton to work for a legendary newspaperman and hellraiser named Ted Byfield at a weekly magazine called Alberta Report (which is now defunct).
 I moved back to Toronto in 1991 and worked at the Financial Times of Canada (now also defunct), then moved to the Globe to write about the stock market.

 After several years of doing that, I moved to Calgary and wrote a column about Western Canadian business, then in 2000 I moved back to Toronto to become the online business columnist for the Globe’s relaunched website — possibly the first online-only columnist in Canadian journalism.
 I wrote about business and technology (and started the Globe’s first blog) and then moved into writing about new media.

 In 2008, I became the paper’s first communities editor, a job that was designed to help writers and editors learn about and employ “social media” tools such as Twitter and Facebook to connect with readers.
 I launched the ground-breaking Policy Wiki (which unfortunately no longer exists), re-launched the Globe’s Facebook page and helped design and/or implement a number of social-media tools.

-I live in Toronto with my wife Rebecca, where I enjoy playing the guitar, kayaking around the rivers and lakes of Ontario (or anywhere else I can find a kayak) and reading about the ongoing disruption of the media ecosystem as we know it.
+I live in Ontario with my wife Rebecca, where I enjoy playing the guitar, kayaking around on Canada’s innumerable lakes and rivers, hiking and biking through the wilderness, a good cup of coffee whenever possible, and reading about the ongoing disruption of the media ecosystem as we know it.